open-feature/flagd/web-docs/concepts/index.md

 In other words, the new feature is disabled by default.

-Now imagine you want to enable the feature, but only when both of these conditions are true:
+Now imagine you want to enable the feature, but only when the following is true:

-- Logged in users
-- The user email ends in `@example.com`
+- Logged in users where the user's email ends in `@example.com`

 Rather than codifying that in your application, flagd targeting rules can be used.
 The flag definition below models this behaviour.

+When a user logs into your application, your application is responsible for sending the `email` address via OpenFeature's context parameter (see below) and flagd will return the correct flag.
+If the email address of the logged in users contains `@example.com` then flagd will return the `on` variant (ie. `true`).
+All other users receives the `defaultVariant` of `off` (ie. false).
+In this context, "all other users" means:

+- Any logged in user whos email does not contain `@example.com`
+- Any logged out user

 Your application is responsible for sending the `email` address via OpenFeature's context parameter (see below) and flagd will return the correct flag.